appellj/nuntius-bot/README.md

 ```

 ## Tasks
 One way to communicate with Nuntius is via text.
-The tasks plugin needs to
-declare to which text it needs to response AKA scope:
+First, let's have a look at the
+`settings.yml` file:
 ```yml
 tasks:
   reminders: '\Nuntius\Tasks\Reminders'
   help: '\Nuntius\Tasks\Help'
   introduction: '\Nuntius\Tasks\Introduction'
 ```

+The tasks plugin needs to declare to which text it needs to response AKA scope:

 There two types of plugins:
 1. Black box task - A task that needs arguments, or not, and does a simple job: